For more information Click Here

 If you are a High School Student, please use the High School Edition - Portal (www.jofsr.org/hs) to register a new account, find more information, and submit your manuscript.

 More Information on Author's Role

 On logging in to the journal and selecting the role of Author on the User Home page, the Author is led to the Active Submissions queue.
 This page lists the submissions currently in the editorial process.
-The Author also has access to past submissions that have been made to the journal under the Archive link and can submit a new article for consideration by clicking the appropriate link under Start a New Submission.
+The author also has access to past submissions that have been made to the journal under the Archive link and can submit a new article for consideration by clicking the appropriate link under Start a New Submission.

-The submission process for Authors is broken down into five steps, with guidance provided at each step.
+The submission process for the Authors is broken down into five steps, with guidance provided at each step.
 Authors do not need to complete the five steps in one session, but can return to what will be listed as on the submissions table as "Incomplete".

 Checklist of Requirements

 In order to ensure that submissions to the journal have been properly prepared and are in a suitable format for processing, the Journal Manager and Editor have developed a set of Submission Requirements with which the Author must indicate compliance before being allowed to proceed to Step Two of the Author Submission process.
-If the Author is unable to comply with one of the Requirements for some reason, the Author can check the Requirement and provided an explanation in the Comments to the Editor.
+If the author is unable to comply with one of the Requirements for some reason, the Author can check the Requirement and provided an explanation in the Comments to the Editor.